ptomulik/testmd/rst/README.rst

 --------

-Having an (IMAP) folder, where I collect certain messages forwarded to me by my users, the **Resubmit** tool unpacks all attached messages (spam samples, for example) from emails in the folder, for each spam sample composes a **New** message with the spam sample attached to it and sends it to the specified destination.
+Having an (IMAP) folder, where I collect certain messages forwarded to me by my users, the **Resubmit** tool extracts all attached messages (spam samples, for example) from emails in the folder, for each extracted attachment it composes a **new** message with the attachment attached to the **new** message and sends it to the specified destination.

 Motivation
 ----------